Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 2. Hut-to-Hut Hiking for Mountain Goats: Alta Via 2

 Another Alta Via?
 Yes, as mentioned in the previous paragraph, there are a number of Alta Vias in the Dolomites.
-The Alta Via 2 is ranked 2, but in terms of beauty it could just as well have been ranked 1.
+The Alta Via 2 is ranked 2, but in terms of beauty it could just as well have be ranked first.
 It is the slightly tougher brother of the No. 1.
 Think Via Ferratas, steep climbs and descents and a high adrenaline level.
 On this exceptional route, you hike from north to south.
 The route starts in Bressanone, also known as Brixen, and ends in Croce d'Aune.
 Curious what that looks like?
-Hans Nijenhuis, known from Dutch newspaper the Algemeen Dagblad, went there with us and made the following video about it:
+Hans Nijenhuis, known from Dutch newspaper Algemeen Dagblad, went there with us and made the following video about it:

 Is the Alta Via 2 really so different from its more popular brother?
 Despite being on the same mountain range and not so far apart, the difficulty level of these trails is quite different.
 The Alta Via 1 can be done without much difficulty by any hiker, beginner or experienced.
 However, the Alta Via 2 is only to be recommended The Alta Via 2 contains sharp ridges, Via Ferratas and steep slopes, which require experience in the mountains.
 Something for you?
 Read more about the Alta Via 2 here and check out our offers here.

-3. Symbol of The Dolomites: Tre Cime di Lavaredo / Drei Zinnen
+3. Symbol of the Dolomites: Tre Cime di Lavaredo / Drei Zinnen

-If you have the map of Italy in front of you, to the right above Cortina d'Ampezzo you will see Tre Cime di Lavaredo , or the Drei Zinnen.
+If you have the map of Italy in front of you, to the right above Cortina d'Ampezzo you will see Tre Cime di Lavaredo , the Drei Zinnen.
 This natural wonder of the Dolomites is in Parco Naturale Tre Cime, which was officially established in 1981 and covers 11,615 hectares.
 Part of the UNESCO World Heritage since 2009, the Dolomites are for many the most beautiful mountain area in Europe.

 What exactly the Tre Cime are is clear.
 They are 3 enormous rocks that together form an impressive formation.
 As mentioned earlier, this is the symbol of the Dolomites and therefore a hotspot for many day trippers.

-3. Symbol of The Dolomites: Tre Cime di Lavaredo / Drei Zinnen
+3. Symbol of the Dolomites: Tre Cime di Lavaredo / Drei Zinnen

 4. The Best of Pale di San Martino: Palaronda Trek

-Pale di San Martino, the Pala Group, is majestic, elegant, literally hardcore, an Italian favourite, and, is home to one of the most fun and kind of sexy treks in the Italian Dolomites.
+Pale di San Martino, also known as the Pala Group, is majestic, elegant, literally hardcore, an Italian favourite, and, is home to one of the most fun and kind of sexy treks in the Italian Dolomites.
 Sexy, you say?
 Well, if you have a look at the photos and see the landscape you are hiking through, you can definitely get a few sexy profile photos or Instagram stories on this trek.
 This is the Palaronda Trek: short, accessible, not too technical, and a great way to spice up your time in Italy.
-The Pale di San Martino is the largest massif of the Dolomites and it is located between eastern Trentino and Ventore.
+The Pale di San Martino is the largest massif of the Dolomites and it is located between eastern Trentino and Veneto.
 Its highest point is 3,192 metres: Cima de Vezzana.

 4. The Best of Pale di San Martino: Palaronda Trek